HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 drainage easement upon final approval of the subdivision plat.

-with respect to on-site storm drainage, runoff frore the
+With respect to on -site storm drainage, runoff from the

 proposed development is expected to be minimal.
 Since there